The Anatomy of Door Locks: Types, Parts, and How to Choose the Right One

 What Are the Parts of a Key Called?

 The majority of keys are made up of small pieces of metal that are used to disengage a lock that might be in place.
-In general, there are two parts to most keys.
+In general, there are two parts to most keys within the anatomy of door locks.
 The first part is called the bit or the blade.
 This slides into the lock itself.
 Locks are shaped to distinguish between various keys so that it only unlocks for the right key.

 The second part of the key is called the bow.
 This is the part that protrudes from the locking mechanism when the key is in place.
 This allows the user to provide torque to unlock and open.
 In this manner, the key acts as a security token, allowing users to gain access to specific areas.